-4.7 Tax Regime
+4.7 Investors: Tax Regime

-If the private investment fund is established as a limited partnership or a Contractual Fund, an investor in the form of a company will be subject to 25% enterprise income tax on its overall annual profits.
-An individual investor investing in such a fund will be subject to 20% or 5%-35% tax (which will be withheld by the fund) as determined by local tax authorities for the proceeds derived from his or her investment in the fund.
+If the private investment fund is established as a limited partnership or a contractual fund, an investor in the form of a company will be subject to 25% enterprise income tax on its overall annual profits.
+An individual investor investing in such a fund will be subject to 20% or 5-35% tax (which will be withheld by the fund) as determined by local tax authorities for the proceeds derived from their investment in the fund.